Spring and summer highlights

 Wildflower Century Bike Race

-April 24, is an annual trek through scenic Butte County, with awards given in the Wildflower 100, 65 and Childflower 20.
-Plus, 30 and 60 Flatflower routes.
+April 25, is an annual trek through scenic Butte County, with awards given.
 National publications have named it one of the top 10 rides.
 343-8356. www.chicovelo.org.

 Endangered Species Faire

-May 7 from 10-4, in Bidwell Park’s Cedar Grove.
-Hosted by the Butte Environmental Council, the oldest environmental fair in Northern California is in its 26th year.
+May 1 from 10-4, in Bidwell Park’s Cedar Grove.
+Hosted by the Butte Environmental Council, this is the oldest environmental fair in Northern California.
 It will feature interactive booths created by schools, nonprofits and government agencies.
-Animals, music, clowns, puppets, crafts, clothing, food and more will be on hand.
-The theme is “Grassland Wonders.”
+Animals, music, clowns, puppets, crafts, clothing, food and more will be on hand, with this year’s special event being the One Heart Ceremony with giant puppets.
 891-6424.

 Chico Artisans’ Faire